 - Jeannie

-If you don't have fresh basil, parsley or garlic, you can substitute dried herbs and granulated garlic instead (reduce quantity by one third).
+- Fresh herbs and fresh garlic - If you don't have fresh basil, parsley or garlic, you can substitute dried herbs and granulated garlic instead.
+If using dried instead, use:

 🔪 Instructions